Your todo list:

 Your rating: -none-

 Your ticklist: [add new tick]

 Your opinion of this PAGE: [0 people like this page.]

-One of the finest thin crack pitches in Eldo and unquestionably the best pitch at this crag.
+Bo Diddley is one of the finest thin crack pitches in Eldo and unquestionably the best pitch at this crag.

 A climb with ascending difficulty and increasingly thin and sparse protection for the first 70 feet, culminating in a hard and technical crux well above small gear.
 While the odds of injury for a competent leader of this are not high, the excitement factor will be.
-The first four climbers up this without falls each solved the crux in different ways depending on height, balance and edging ability.
+The first four climbers up this without falls each solved the crux in different ways depending on height, balance, and edging ability.

 .'
-Follow this to its end past some crystals to a good letterbox edge, then up to a tree on top above the route, Good Cleavage.
+Follow this to its end past some crystals to a good letterbox edge, then up to a tree on top above the route, Good Cleavage

 A light rack of cams and nuts with a good selection of brass/steel and certainly at least one 2" cam for an open pod below the crux.
 A #5 Camalot (new style) can be placed just above the crux from a very secure stance and protects what would otherwise be significantly runout and insecure 5.10- moves up top.
 This is advisable since you may also be quite pumped.

 I put in a pink tricam as my first piece in the seam.
 A red would also go in and possibly be better.
 For me this made the pitch safe enough.
 Also got in a nest of RPs, but for me the tricam was by far the best of the bunch.
 If this gear blew, you would be lucky not to deck.